-We analyze each game critically, consider the stats, current form, team news, injuries, and other factors that can affect the outcome of the games.
-Besides that, we post our tips and picks several hours before the game kicks off, giving you ample time to compare them with your own analysis and make an even better selection.
+We analyze each game critically, considering the stats, current form, team news, injuries, and other factors that can affect the outcome of the games.
+Besides that, we post our tips and picks several hours before the game kicks off, giving you ample time to compare them with your analysis and make an even better selection.

 Visit our site regularly to get the latest free picks for NCAA hockey and other college sports like football, baseball, and basketball.